matbesancon/hugo-site/content/publication/preprint/chasseray-2024-optimisation/index.md

 ---
-title: 'Scylla: a matrix-free fix-propagate-and-project heuristic for mixed-integer optimization'
+title: Optimisation models for the design of multiple self-consumption loops in semi-rural areas

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Gioni Mexi
+- Yohann Chasseray
 - Mathieu Besançon
-- Suresh Bolusani
-- Antonia Chmiela
-- Ambros Gleixner
+- Éva Petitdemange
-- Alexander Hoen
+- Xavier Lorca

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2023-01-01'
+date: '2024-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-05-17T11:15:49.168871Z'
+publishDate: '2024-05-17T11:15:49.182097Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- manuscript
+- article-journal

 # Publication name and optional abbreviated publication name.
-publication: ''
+publication: '*arXiv e-prints*'
 publication_short: ''

 doi: ''